 Insurers are in the business of accepting risks and insuring against financial loss associated with those risks.
 This does not mean that they want to (or have to) accept every application for insurance.
 Accepting too many bad risks threatens an insurer with insolvency.

 An insurer’s underwriting department will carefully review each application for insurance to determine whether or not it represents an acceptable (standard) risk.
-The objective of risk selection is to provide equity among all classes of risks.
+The objective of risk selection is to provide equity among all classes of risks and to ensure that each insured pays a premium proportionate to their level of risk.

 There are many components involved in determining premium rates.
 Among these are loss experience, the occupancy or operation involved, construction of the structure (i.e. brick or frame) and the overall exposures.
-Underwriters also look at loss ratios which assist in future analysis.
+Underwriters also look at loss ratios which assist in future analysis and rate adjustments.

 Underwriting involves a legal form of discrimination based on risk profiles.
 They separate people into high-risk (substandard) and low-risk (Preferred) categories to determine premiums and encourage customers to reduce their risky behaviors.